shaik789/JARVIS/README.md

     <li>Now your assistant is ready to be used....
 Enjoy !</li>
   </ol>
 <br/>
 <i>If anyone wants edit this code or add new features, You are more than welcome to do so.
-Just let mw know after you update anything.
+Just let me know after you update anything.
 I will surely appreciate your efforts.<i>